 Property Insurance

-Property insurance is another common part of pro-rata calculations to ensure fair distribution of expenses among tenants.
-Insurance usually includes coverage for fire and liability, among others.
-The specifics may vary building-to-building.
-All tenants share the responsibility of maintaining essential insurance protections for the property.
+Property insurance is also a common element in pro-rata calculations to equitably share expenses among tenants.
+Insurance includes fire and liability, among others.
+The specifics may vary building by building.
+All tenants are collectively liable for maintaining core insurance coverages of the property.

 Though the square-footage calculation for pro-rata shares may seem straightforward, it may involve unexpected nuances.
 Sometimes, there are differences in square footage calculations between individual leases and the overall building measurements.
 It is important to confirm all measurements are consistent before determining each pro-rata share.